General Mills (GIS) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the maker of Cheerios cereal, Yoplait yogurt and other packaged foods had gained 2.16% over the past month.
-This has outpaced the Consumer Staples sector's loss of 0.62% and the S&P 500's loss of 4.19% in that time.
+Coming into today, shares of the maker of Cheerios cereal, Yoplait yogurt and other packaged foods had gained 3.27% in the past month.
+In that same time, the Consumer Staples sector lost 0.66%, while the S&P 500 lost 3.6%.

-GIS will be looking to display strength as it nears its nex t earnings release.
-The company is expected to report EPS of $0.77, up 8.45% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.10 billion, up 0.08% from the year-ago period.
+Investors will be hoping for strength from GIS as it approaches its nex t earnings release.
+On that day, GIS is projected to report earnings of $0.77 per share, which would represent year-over-year growth of 8.45%.
+Our most recent consensus estimate is calling for quarterly revenue of $4.10 billion, up 0.08% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $3.37 per share and revenue of $17.44 billion, which would represent changes of +4.66% and +3.42%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for GIS.
+Any recent changes to analyst estimates for GIS should also be noted by investors.
 These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-GIS currently has a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+GIS is currently sporting a Zacks Rank of #2 (Buy).

-Looking at its valuation, GIS is holding a Forward P/E ratio of 16.11.
-This valuation marks a discount compared to its industry's average Forward P/E of 18.58.
+Digging into valuation, GIS currently has a Forward P/E ratio of 16.33.
+For comparison, its industry has an average Forward P/E of 18.12, which means GIS is trading at a discount to the group.

-It is also worth noting that GIS currently has a PEG ratio of 2.3.
+Investors should also note that GIS has a PEG ratio of 2.33 right now.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-GIS's industry had an average PEG ratio of 2.51 as of yesterday's close.
+GIS's industry had an average PEG ratio of 2.53 as of yesterday's close.

 The Food - Miscellaneous industry is part of the Consumer Staples sector.
 This group has a Zacks Industry Rank of 151, putting it in the bottom 42% of all 250+ industries.